 PEOPLE OF ACTION

-'SERVICE ABOVE SELF'Rotary is known by the results that are achieved.
-Rotary International provides services to others, promotes integrity, and advances world understanding, goodwill, and peace through its fellowship of business, professional, and community leaders.
+Rotary is know by the results that are achieved.
+Rotary International provides services to others, promotes integrity, and advance world understanding, goodwill, and peace through its fellowship of business, professional, and community leaders

 Welcome to Rotary in District 5330.
 We represent Rotarians in Southern California in Riverside and San Bernardino Counties.
 Rotary unites over a million people worldwide to take action locally and globally.
 Each day, our members pour their passion, integrity, and intelligence into completing projects that have a lasting impact.
 We persevere until we deliver real, lasting solutions.